ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 Currently, information barrier policies are defined and managed in Office 365 by using PowerShell cmdlets.
 Although several scenarios and examples are provided in this article, you'll need to be familiar with PowerShell cmdlets and parameters.

-## Plan your information barrier policies
+## Part 1: Plan your information barrier policies

 Determine which groups of users for whom you want to prevent (or allow) communications to occur in Microsoft Teams (chat sessions and calls).
 For example, you can use information barrier policies to:
 - Block communications between two groups;